 Note: This value is an integer, fractional numbers are not accepted (they are converted to integer numbers if entered).

 This parameter controls the scale of the animation.
 If, for example, its value is equal to 0.5, the animation will be two times slower than normal.

 The value can be set manually or selected from a preset.
 Available presets are 1.0, 0.5 and 0.3.
 1.0 is the default value.

 This parameter defines how often the FPS indicator is updated.

 Its default value is 2 (two updates per second).

 This parameter sets the coordinate system in which filters are applied.

 Available options are: Global (world coordinate system is used), Local (object coordinate system is used) and Relative (object coordinates in relation to other objects are used).

 This parameter defines coordinate axes that can be used to rotate an object when a filter is applied.

-There are four possible options: X, Y, Z, and XYZ.
+There are four possible options: X, Y, Z, and Whole.
 The latter means all three axes are used.